Dysorgasmia

 Dysorgasmia is the experience of a painful orgasm, usually in the abdomen.
 The condition may be experienced during or after orgasm, sometimes as late as several hours after the orgasm occurred.
-Both men and women can experience orgasmic pain.
+People of any sex can experience orgasmic pain.
 The term is sometimes used interchangeably with painful ejaculation when experienced by a man, but ejaculatory pain is only a subtype of male dysorgasmia as men can experience pain without ejaculating.
 The phenomenon is poorly understood and underresearched.
 Dysorgasmia can come as a side effect of surgical interventions such as prostatectomy.

+Primary dysorgasmia is when pain occurs every time a person orgasms, while secondary dysorgasmia is when a person has had non-painful orgasms before.